THE SHARED SURFACE

 EXHIBITION SUMMARY

-The Shared Surface is a public, interactive exhibition and social experiment that invites visitors to become part of the artwork itself.
+The Shared Surface was a public, interactive exhibition and social experiment that invites visitors to become part of the artwork itself.
 A large-scale work is installed directly on the gallery wall and developed daily by Justin Winkel.
-Visitors are encouraged to contribute their own marks, transforming the surface into a layered composition shaped by collective participation.
+Visitors were encouraged to contribute their own marks, transforming the surface into a layered composition shaped by collective participation.

 FOLLOW THE EVOLUTION